WWWalker's Terms and Conditions

 - If a site has been developed by a previous developer, we expect the customer to give us contact details of the previous developer including email address and phone so we can go through a proper handover process with them and have a chance of reverse engineering the problem and not spending 50% of the time just wading through old code.

-- We adhere to Austender requirements that a contractor must declare his subcontractors.
+- We adhere to Austender accountability and transparency requirements that a contractor must declare his subcontractors.

 - If another developer requires access to upload files via FTP to the same site as WWWalker Web Development Pty Ltd's customer, a subdomain will be created on that site so their work is partitioned from the main site.